harrison314/Harrison314.EntityFrameworkCore.Encryption/README.md

 * Key rotation.
 * Simple for use.
 * Deterministic or randomized encryption.
-* Build using standard cryptographic algorithms (AES, HMAC SHA2, SP800-108, PBKDF-2,...).
+* Build using standard cryptographic algorithms (AES, AES_GCM, HMAC SHA2, SP800-108, PBKDF-2,...).
 * Data compression (GZip, LZW).
 * Internal or external (out of process or on another server e.c.
 Azure Key Valut) encryption providers.
 * Emergency KillSwitch (e.g. for wipe private keys and exiting application when the smartcard is ripped off).